hmrc/integration-catalogue-tools/README.md

     Arguments:
         - directory : All files with .yaml or .json extension will be processed
-        - includeSubfolders : Include files in the immediate subfolders of the <before directory>
         - useFilenameAsPublisherReference : Uses the filename as the optional publisherReference header.
 If not included the publisherReference must be present in the OpenAPI Specification file
 ```